ezBastion/doc/intro/licensing.md

 Permissions of this strongest copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.
 When a modified version is used to provide a service over a network, the complete source code of the modified version must be made available.

 ## Community
 No registration, no cost.
 If you like it, register your Bastion and transform your infrastructure to Service Oriented Architecture.
-You can pay if you want.
+You can pay too if you want.

 ## Enterprise